KeePass KeePass Help Center Home KeePass Home | Package Downloads | Flag Translations | Blocks Plugins

 • Trademarks: Not used by KeePass; freely assignable by the plugin.

-• Assembly Version: Should be set to the recommended KeePass version (i.e. the KeePass version your plugin is built for).
+• Assembly version: Should be set to the version of your plugin.

-• File Version: Should be set to the version of your plugin.
-It is up to you how you are versioning your plugin builds, but it should be a scheme that allows version comparisons (based on string comparisons).
+• File version: Should be set to the version of your plugin.
+It is up to you how you are versioning your plugin builds, but it should be a scheme that allows version comparisons (by comparing the version components).
+Do not use asterisks for creating a version number at build time.

 • GUID: Not used by KeePass; freely assignable by the plugin.